csci344/spring2023/pages/_assignments/tutorial08.md

 renderApp();
 ```

-#### 3. src/App.js is your top-level React component
+#### 3. src/App.js
-Open `src/App.js` and take a look at it.
+`src/App.js` is your top-level React component.
+Open it and take a look at it.
 You should see a structure like the one shown below.
-Your job is to create components for each of the data-generated sections of your app (we will walk through this process together).
+Your first and second tasks are to create components for each of the data-generated sections of your app (we will walk through this process together).

 ```jsx
 import React from 'react';